Gpower01/Smart_Queueing_System_IoT_Application/README.md

 - **Inference Output**.
 You can view real-time performance results of your your jobs as a text file or a real-time annoted video.

-# Output Performance Results for Different Devices Tested in Each Projects
+# Performance Results From Different Devices Tested

 ## Manufacturing Output Performance Results Analysis